 The removable pad sleeve weighs an additional 3 ounces.
 We think the contributors to the high weight of this bag is all the additional features and a lot more fill weight is required with low quality 600 fill down than a higher fill power to achieve the same warmth.

 This product is quite comfortable for a standard mummy shaped bag.
-We were surprised to see that our 5'5 tester fell at the upper limits of the "petite" size and was apprehensive that this bag would be too small.
+We were surprised to see that our 5'5 tester fell at the upper limits of the "petite" size and we were apprehensive that this bag would be too small.
 However, we were pleased that the sizing was right on and the bag fit our 5'5 tester perfectly.
 It has just enough room in the hips and shoulders without being too roomy.

 Big Agnes is known for feature-laden bags.
 We're not impressed.
 In general, we believe that most features add to the weight of a bag and don't add much functionality; which is the case with the Hazel.
 We think that pad sleeves are the biggest culprit of weight adding and we're thankful that you can remove the included pad sleeve - although it is challenging to do so and to put it back together.